Christian Hoecken: Kickapoo mission

-In 1836 Hoecken started helping the Flamish (Belgian) missionary Van Quickenborne and three of his assistant fathers (Andrew Mazella, Edmund Barry and George Miles) in founding a mission among the Kickapoos in nowadays Kansas.
-The mission post was installed at Salt Creek close to the Missouri river, between two Indian settlements and 5 miles from the army post Fort Leavenworth (nowadays Kansas City).
+In 1836 Hoecken started helping the Flemish (Belgian) missionary Van Quickenborne and three of his assistant fathers (Andrew Mazella, Edmund Barry and George Miles) in founding a mission among the Kickapoos in nowadays Kansas.
+The mission post was installed at Salt Creek close to the Missouri River, between two Indian settlements and 5 miles from the army post Fort Leavenworth (nowadays Kansas City).
 Hoeckens' group had a budget of 1.000 dollars of their superiors (the Jesuit order) and 500 dollars promised by the government (the Indian Commission) if and when a school would start.
 A school and a two-storey building were constructed indeed, but the mission failed.
 Few Kickapoo attended mass and only 14 children were baptized, that is in a camp just outside the fort in 1837.
 After the death of Van Quickenborne in August that year Hoecken remained a few months at the post, that was to be abandoned.